atsign-foundation/.github/at_mono.md

   project/system.
 - `polyrepo` - When a repository contains only one package/library for a given project/system and several repositories are created for a project.
-- `poly-monorepo` - An indivdual monorepo that is part of a series of monorepos.
+- `poly-monorepo` - An indivdiual monorepo that is part of a series of monorepos.
   Each poly monorepo contains a subset of the total packages.
 - `Mono-as-poly repo` - When a monorepo is used for development and testing, and packages are distributed to indivudal polyrepos.